KodoPengin/GameIndustry-hosts-Template/README.md

 Supporting german, english and japanese language

-# Cons - Some programs can cause trouble:
+# Attention!
+Some programs can cause trouble:
-Since I specify connections per product and thus also duplicate entries, block critical processes (e.g. Windows Spyware, some activation services), it's difficult sometimes.
-Manufacturers do not like this approach and take the initiative and the hosts will be deleted from your system or strongly modified without a hint<br><br>
+Since I specify connections per product and thus also duplicate entries and strict block "critical" processes (e.g. Windows Spyware, some activation services), it's difficult sometimes.
+Manufacturers do not like this approach and take the initiative and the hosts will be deleted from your system or strongly modified without a hint.<br>
-- For Kaspsersky Internet Security requires an exception rule
+- Kaspsersky Internet Security requires an exception rule
 - Microsoft Windows Defender exception requires an exception rule
 - IoBIT Driver Booster deletes mostly every AWS entry
 - WiseCare also modify the hosts